On a Stirling-Whitney-Riordan triangle: Introduction

 \subsection{A triangle of Riordan}

-Let $a_{n,k}$ denote number of set partitions of $[n]$ in which exactly $k$ of the blocks have been distinguished.
+Let $a_{n,k}$ denote the number of set partitions of $[n]$ in which exactly $k$ of the blocks have been distinguished.
 It satisfies the recurrence relation

-where initial conditions $a_{0,0}=1$ and $a_{n,k}=0$ unless $0\leq k\leq n$, see \cite[A049020]{Slo}.
-The triangle $[a_{n,k}]_{n,k}$ first arises in Riordan's letter \cite{R77}.
-Its explicit formula can be written as Its row-generating function has the next Jacobi continued fraction expansion
+where initial conditions $a_{0,0}=1$ and $a_{n,k}=0$ unless $0\leq k\leq n$ (see \cite[A049020]{Slo}).
+Its explicit formula can be written as and $a_{n,0}$ is exactly the famous Bell number.
+The triangle $[a_{n,k}]_{n,k}$ first arose in Riordan's letter \cite{R77} and was also used to characterize Bell number by Aigner \cite{Aig99}.
+Its row-generating function can be written in terms of the next Jacobi continued fraction expansion